emfcamp/software_stories/volunteer_system_user_stories.md

   > Isn't limited to users who've checked `allow_comms_during_event`?

+  >> JW: Again, not sure what the use case is in practice - maybe others are different, but if you need to get time sensitive information to me email
+  >> isn't the way to do it.
+This needs to go via a more immediate channel to be useful.

 * View which volunteers are currently in which shifts
   > I think this will be  visible on `volunteer/shift/<id>`.
 Page has a "These people are on this shift" bit.
 But getting to there is only possible from schedule?
 * View which current shifts require volunteers
 * View which upcoming shifts require volunteers
   > `volunteer/schedule` shows count of signed up over needed.
+  >> JW: The volunteer schedule overview for managers could do with a ton of work on it's UI to make it useful.

 As an admin I would like to: